Home Page home page

 More information , but still huge gaps

 For Sumer’s long and early history (before 2600 BC) we have only have the results of limited excavations (as explained) and legendary accounts of hero-kings like Gilgamesh of Uruk, written many centuries after the events they describe.
-Added to this we have terse and unreliable entries into the Sumerian Kings list(s).
+Added to this we have terse and unreliable entries in the Sumerian Kings list(s).

 We have some idea of Sumer's laws , literature, music, wisdom-literature and royal correspondence but there are major gaps, especially in our understanding of their political and military history.

-So Sumer had lots of literature but no historians, and the greatest pre-occupation of the industrious Sumerians was commerce.
+Sumer had lots of literature but no historians, and the greatest pre-occupation of the industrious Sumerians was commerce.

 Were Sumerian Cities constantly at war with each other?